 Client onboarding is an essential process for starting your projects successfully.
 Learn everything you need to know about creating this essential process in your independent business.

 You’ve developed an impressive marketing initiative, and through your hard work nurturing your lead, you’ve landed your dream client.
 Congratulations are in order, but your journey is just beginning.

 Next up: developing a stronger connection with your new client while also setting clear expectations for what comes next.
-The new-client onboarding process will help you achieve both goals while also avoiding potentially harmful miscommunication.
+A client onboarding process will help you achieve both goals while also avoiding potentially harmful miscommunication.

 Not sure how to proceed?
 You’re certainly not alone.
 Client onboarding is a source of frustration for many independent business owners.

 We’re here to help.
 Keep reading to learn what client onboarding is, why it’s important, and which tactics should be built into this process.

 - Why is strategic client onboarding so important?

 Onboarding can mean different things to different people.
 From the perspective of an independent business owner, however, this process provides the perfect opportunity to make new clients feel comfortable.
 Onboarded clients learn exactly what they can expect as they work with your business.

 As a critical period of transition, onboarding helps both your business and your clients move past the booking phase—and toward the final portion of the sales funnel.
 This is when each client officially begins their project with you.

 You’ve done the hard work of creating a compelling experience that gets clients to book with you.
 How you proceed will help extend the experience into your project work and ensure that you’re creating an excellent client relationship from the start.